sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 ### Labware
-* Any verified labware found in our [Labware Library](https://labware.opentrons.com/?category=wellPlate)
+* Any verified labware found in Opentrons [Labware Library](https://labware.opentrons.com/?category=wellPlate)
 * You may use custom labwares by adding them to Opentrons.app.
 * If you use third-party tipracks, make sure to modify the tiprack map and tiplimit_map in the output protocol file correctly.